Leather care set "M"

 🛠️ Instructions: How to apply leather dye correctly – explained step by step

-With our Leather color you can bring leather and artificial leather back into top condition.
-Whether it's car seats, leather couches, jackets, shoes, or boat upholstery – this guide shows you the correct order for applying Leather degreaser, leather dye and Leather sealing.
+With our Leather color You'll restore leather and imitation leather to their best condition.
+Whether it's car seats, a leather couch, a jacket, shoes, or boat cushions – this guide shows you the correct order for applying the product.
+Leather degreaser, leather dye and Leather sealing.

 1. Degreasing leather – the perfect preparation

-Before dyeing, the leather must be thoroughly cleaned of dirt, grease and residues to ensure optimal adhesion of the leather dye:
+Before dyeing, the leather must be thoroughly cleaned of dirt, grease and residues so that the leather dye adheres optimally:

-• A soft, clean cloth with the Leather degreaser moisten slightly.
+• A soft, clean cloth with the Leather degreaser Lightly moisten.

-• Wipe evenly over the surfaces to be treated – with open-pored leather (e.g. suede or aniline leather) only very briefly to avoid water marks.
+• Wipe evenly over the surfaces to be treated – for open-pored leather (e.g. suede or aniline leather) only very briefly to avoid watermarks.

-• Tip: Not all grease stains can be completely removed – but degreasing is crucial for an even color result.
+• Tip: Not all grease stains can be completely removed – however, degreasing is crucial for an even color result.

 2. Apply leather dye – scratches, abrasions & compensate for color loss

-After degreasing, the color refreshment or repair follows with our high-quality Leather color:
+After degreasing, the color is refreshed or repaired using our high-quality products.
+Leather color:

-• Apply the paint thinly with a sponge or spray gun – work from seam to seam for an even result.
+• Apply the paint thinly using a sponge or spray gun – working from seam to seam for an even result.

-• For small damages, apply selectively – ideal for Scratches, cracks or abrasions.
+• Apply to small areas of damage – ideal for Scratches, cracks or abrasions.

-• Allow each layer to dry with a hairdryer or in the air.
+• Dry each layer with a hairdryer or let it air dry.

-• Apply several thin layers depending on the desired coverage.
+• Apply several thin layers depending on the desired opacity.

-A notice: Only dye areas that are visibly damaged or faded – this will preserve the natural look of the leather.
+A notice: Only dye areas that are visibly damaged or faded – this preserves the natural look of the leather.

-3. Seal leather – protection & Care for long durability
+3. Seal leather – protection & Care for long-lasting durability

-• Apply evenly with a soft cloth – not too thick and do not polish.
+• Apply evenly with a soft cloth – not too thickly and do not buff afterwards.

-• Allow to dry without heat or hairdryer.
+• Leave to dry without heat or a hairdryer.

-• For heavily used surfaces such as seats, armrests or steering wheels, reseal every 3 months.
+• For heavily used areas such as seats, armrests or steering wheels, reseal every 3 months.